syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ---
-description: Guides on how to create Compound Promises
+description: Learn how to combine multiple promises into a single Compound Promise, delivering full developer experiences
 title: Compound Promise
 ---